dodo2309/Connverter/README.md

 # Converter
-First script I wrote in PYthon/
+First script I wrote in Python
-Task: Create a Converter in Python that converts °C in °K/
-At the moment everything is in German, will Change later to English/
-Maybe add some other features later/
+Converts °C in °K
+Learned how to use Functions and while loops